0xyuzi/Data_Challenges/LendingClub/.ipynb_checkpoints/README-checkpoint.md

 ![Random Forest Gini curve ](./figs/rf_ks.PNG)

 ### 2. How did you handle missing data in your analysis?
 What are the strengths and weaknesses of your approach?
-What are alternate ways to handle missing data?
+What are the alternative ways to handle missing data?
-There are serveral ways to deal with missing data:
+There are several ways to deal with missing data:
-- imputation with constant, median, mean, mode and other descriptive statistical parameters. (simple, may not accurate)
+- imputation with constant, median, mean, mode, and other descriptive statistical parameters. (simple, may not accurate)
-- imputatation with inferred by other data (kmeans method as an example, may not accurate)
+- imputation with inferred by other data (k-means method as an example, may not accurate)
-- remove the entries that has missing data (data bias, possible useful information lost)
+- remove the entries that have missing data (data bias, possible useful information lost)

 The features have missing values are dropped when in conditions below,

-- Data sets includes those in years of 2011 and 2013.
+- Data sets include those in 2011 and 2013.
 Feature dropped if the data in one feature missed all in either one of two years
 - When more than 50% of missing in the feature of whole data sets

-For the RF model and LightGBM, missing data was handled by imputation with certain constants.
+For the RF model and LightGBM, missing data were handled by imputation with certain constants.
 For example, for the numerical data, -999.9 was used for imputation and "Missing" was applied for string type before label encoding to numerical.
-Because of the function of decision tree, these constants will be assigned to the same node of trees.
-The benifits includes: convinience and simple, and surpuringly effective for tree-like model.
-And probally those data missed indicates those events did not occur yet.
+Because of the function of the decision tree, these constants will be assigned to the same node of trees.
+The benefits include convenience and simplicity, and surprisingly effective for tree-like models.
+And probably those data missed indicates those events did not occur yet.

-For the LR model, becuase the features are all in the format of one-hot-encoding.
-So, the imputation method is to fill with constant, which is followed by that used in RF model and LightGBM.
+For the LR model, because the features are all in the format of one-hot-encoding.
+So, the imputation method is to fill with constant, which is followed by that used in the RF model and LightGBM.

 ### 3. Discuss any limitations to the data.

-Better if someone in the Lending Club could explain what means for missing value in features.
-Some missing values may left without purpose or data logging issue, but some are not.
-It may indicate the event in that feature not occur yet.
+Better if someone in the Lending Club could explain what means for the missing value in features.
+Some missing values may be left without purpose or data logging issues, but some are not.
+It may indicate the event in that feature has not occurred yet.

-Lack of time series data to monitor the change of features including FICO score, Grade by LC, Subgrade by LC, Interet Rate, Loan Payment.
+Lack of time series data to monitor the change of features including FICO score, Grade by LC, Subgrade by LC, Interest Rate, Loan Payment.

-Economic indicators: such as GDP growth, empolyement data and other major ecnomical indicators.
-Those factors could impact on borrowers' ability to pay back the money as they has higher risk being income loss, not to say even being laid off when the economy worsen.
+Economic indicators: such as GDP growth, employment data, and other major economic indicators.
+Those factors could impact borrowers' ability to pay back the money as they have a higher risk of income loss, not to say even being laid off when the economy worsens.

 ### 4. Discuss additional variables that weren’t present in the data but could have greatly improved your model.
-Economic indicators: such as GDP growth, empolyement data and other major economical indicators.
-Those data and indicators would largely impact on borrowers's ability to pay back loan as they are not controllable by individuals.
+Economic indicators: such as GDP growth, employment data, and other major economic indicators.
+Those data and indicators would largely impact the borrower's ability to pay back the loan as they are not controllable by individuals.

 ### 5. What are the best opportunities to limit Lending Club charge-offs
 (To be continue)

-### 6. How would you mesure the stability of your insights over time, if you were in charge of implementing the identified opportunities?
+### 6. How would you measure the stability of your insights over time, if you were in charge of implementing the identified opportunities?
-The model prediction over time will be challenged by the change of underline distribution of the data samples.
-For example, a series of new type of employement emerges as Youtubers, Instgrammers.
-They are seldom exist in the traning data at earlier time when the working prediction model was built.
-Another example is more and more young people apply for loan so the age distribution will be different than before.
+The model prediction over time will be challenged by the change of the underlying distribution of the data samples.
+For example, a series of new types of employment emerges as Youtubers, Instagram influencers.
+They seldom exist in the training data at an earlier time when the working prediction model was built.
+Another example is more and more young people apply for loans so the age distribution will be different than before.
 The model performance may reduce as the distribution of population changes.

-The "population Stability Index (PSI)", which is a score to evaluate the how difference between two data population, could be implemented for stability test.
-In a short term, if index is <0.1, the two populations are not much change and it's relative safe to use the working model; if index is in the range of 0.1 and 0.25, it is better to be caution and to monitor the model's performance carefullly, even be prepared to train a new model if working model performance get worse; if index >0.25, the working model should be immedietly be discarded and new model has to be trained as quick as possible.
+The "population Stability Index (PSI)", which is a score to evaluate the difference between two data populations, could be implemented for a stability test.
+In a short term, if the index is <0.1, the two populations are not much change and it's relatively safe to use the working model; if the index is in the range of 0.1 and 0.25, it is better to be cautious and to monitor the model's performance carefully, even be prepared to train a new model if working model performance gets worse; if index >0.25, the working model should be immediately be discarded and the new model has to be trained as quickly as possible.

 ### 7, Which account does your model predict as most likely to charge off that did not?
 Why do you think this false positive occurred?
 (To be continue)